ambertav/ctc-simulator/README.md

 # Centralized Traffic Control Simulator

-A Centralized Traffic Control simulator that models realistic train movement, signal logic, and schedule management using MTA data.
-The current version allows for the selection of any two NYC Subway, Metro North, or Long Island Railroad stations, from which the simulator creates a schedule, instantiates all necessary objects, and manages the simulation through the dispatcher.
-The schedule and runtime logs are available in `data/schedule.csv` and `logs/sim.txt` respectively.
+A Centralized Traffic Control simulator that models realistic CTC operations for MTA railroads, including train movement, switch handling, signal logic, and schedule management.
+The simulator supports the NYC Subway, Metro North, and Long Island Railroad, simulating each system concurrently in its own designated thread.

+The simulation builds in-memory graphs of the transit systems from MTA data, instantiates all necessary resources, and generates runtime schedules and logs wrriten to the `schedule/` and `log/` directories respectively.

 ### Data Sources
 - [Static GTFS Data](https://www.mta.info/developers)